 In addition to fall colors in the tundra, dramatic landscapes and wildlife, in places you may also see Denali if you are among the 30% lucky enough to see it while visiting the park!

 When you arrive at Eielson Visitor Center, this is a good place to get out and spend some time.
 There are bathrooms, you can refill your water bottle, and there’s an indoor space to eat your lunch (which is awesome if it’s cold/rainy/windy) like it was when we were there.
-There are a few exhibits, including a helpful outline of Denali in case you can’t see it (often!).
+There are a few exhibits, including a helpful outline of Denali in case you can’t see it, which is often!

 This area also has a few hiking trails.
-In general, Denali doesn’t have a lot of trails and most of them are relatively short (for longer treks and backpacking you are off trail for the most part in this park).
+In general, Denali doesn’t have a lot of trails and most of them are relatively short (for longer treks and backpacking you are off trail for the most part).
 Around the Eielson visitor center there are several, including a very steep hike up the hill behind the visitor center and a short loop called the Tundra Loop which has spectacular views and is totally worth it even if the weather isn’t great!

 From here, you can either decide to turn around, or if energy and time permit, you can continue another 30 miles to Wonder Lake for a breathtaking view of Denali.
 In my opinion, and that of my friends who have done it many times, it’s only worth it if the mountain is in view, otherwise it’s just a lot more driving for similar scenery to what you’ve already seen.